-Dr. Cushing’s research program is focused on understanding the neurobiology of social behavior in the prairie vole (Microtus ochrogaster).
+Dr. Cushing’s research program is focused on understanding the neurobiology of social behavior in the prairie (Microtus ochrogaster), with a focus on how drugs of abuse affect the social brain.

 Dr. Serafine's research program uses animal models to study the factors (such as age, sex, and diet) that contribute to vulnerability to drug abuse.